 The early ideas of growth were propagated by Adam Smith (1776) and Karl Marx (1867)-two political economists who sought to theorize on how societies grow.
 Smith proposed a capitalist approach to growth but Marx pursued a socialist argument for the welfare of society.
 Smith argued that the division of labour will enhance society's ability to specialize, in order to drive the productive capacity and increase wealth.
 This will enable economic agents pursue free trade by selling goods and services acquired through specialized skills.
 Free trade will lead to the acquisition of private capital in the absence of government intervention.
 Marx on the other hand was of the view that the State was best equipped to intervene in the distribution of wealth to its citizens in order to ensure that society remains above the poverty line.
-Marx's view followed a centrally planned approach to the masses above the poverty line.
+Marx's view followed a centrally planned approach to the acquisition and distribution of wealth, a strategy that is expected to keep the masses above the poverty line.
 The theories and models discussed below follow one of these approaches but in some cases have elements of both.